RaVeR76/My-Vinyl-Answer/README.md

 #### User Story : I want to delete any vinyl I want (if I sell one personally or on another site)

 * **Plan**
+I want the user to be able to delete any vinyl that they want.
+Why would they do that, you may ask?
+Well maybe they have grew up, unlike me, and they want to have babies, settle down and live a vinyl free life !
+Life can be cruel so they will have to sell their vinyl collection .... could be a slow and painful sale were they slip from youir grasp in ones and twos ... or it could be a highest bid f'ing wins the f'ing lot :(
+Anyhow enough gibber jabber fool, there will therefore be a button of the deletion family required.
+This delete button will be also be hidden within each of the vinyls collapsibles besdie the edit button above.
+Once the user clicks the delete button, I will add some defensive programming to make sure this is what the user wants to do.
+This will hopefully eliminate the chance of deleting a vinyl by accident or mistake.
+Again once the user has completed their vinyl deletion, I will redirect them back to their **My Vinyl** page where their deleted vinyl has been removed and also removed from the database.

 * **Implementation**